gloriading/move/README.md

 - something wrong with the automatching colour scheme... still.........

 - in the new form,
+  + colour autocomplete only works for the first pair
   + providing a list of colours instead of using minicolors?
   + the logic to limit the number of added fields
     - event delegation issues here